EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 She set it down on the ground between us and leaned back to rummage through her back coverings.
 "Ah, there it is."
 She withdrew a small black knife with a bone handle.
 "The realization came with little sorrow, for I knew that the artifact held a greater value to the world than it did to me.
 Rather, I felt pride that I would finally fulfill the purpose that has been handed forward by my betters since ages uncounted."
 She clutched the drum again, gazing fondly at the instrument.
 "The spirits whispered of this moment, of when I would hand over the key to a Hero.
 I always feared, however, if it would ever come to pass, especially as the blood cooled in my veins with the years.
 For all their knowledge, they are not all-knowing."

 "Wha-" Before I could finish speaking up, she plunged her knife into the drum, tearing out a segment across the diameter of the head.
 Then she placed the knife aside and plunged her hand in, apparently digging for something.
 Before long, she pulled out a bright white round object with golden filigree the size of a ball bearing.
-An insane number of runes immediately lit up in my perception.
+An insane number of Runes immediately lit up in my perception.
 I quickly threw an Identify at it.

 ---